shikhar3295/adam2392.github.io/content/blog/academic/simulating-tvb.md

 The epileptor is a set of coupled differential equations that rely on 6 different variables.
 They are described here:

 # Data & Metadata
+The minimum necessary requirements for creating the TVB dataset are a set of T1 and DWI images as a list of dicom files, or a single 4-D image nifti file.

+A high level summary of how the pipeline proceeds is:
+1. Construct Cortical Surface, Subcortical Surface Using freesurfer, you can get the reconstructed surfaces, which are your files that outline the voxels that belong to each region of the brain.
+2. Construct Parcellation Scheme
+This can range from the default in freesurfer to different atlases available for the human brain.
+3. Construct Corticography Tracts
+First, you need to coregister the DWI images with the T1 scans

+Using the DWI images, along with the reconstructed surfaces, you can count fiber tracts between each region of the brain and reconstruct the structural connectivity matrices.
+This is composed from the weights matrix and the length matrix between parcellated regions.
+4. Obtain Electrode Coordinates in T1 Space
+First, you need to coregister the CT reconstructed freesurfer file into the T1 space.

+5.

 # Implementation
 ## 1. Setting Up Environment